 When in 2013, I ran across the research on burnout, I learned otherwise.
 By definition, professional burnout is caused by workplace stress.
 It is not due to a personal weakness, and it can happen to anyone.

-My presentations and the book I co-authored make this point—that while individual-based solutions like mindfulness and medication practice are very valuable, they must not distract a health care organization from dealing with the underlying causes of stress in the workplace: broken processes, disrespectful culture, inefficient electronic health records (EHRs), lack of team-based care.
+My presentations and the book I co-authored make this point—that while individual-based solutions like mindfulness and meditation practice are very valuable, they must not distract a health care organization from dealing with the underlying causes of stress in the workplace: broken processes, disrespectful culture, inefficient electronic health records (EHRs), lack of team-based care.

 A recent interview caused me to rejigger my thinking on the topic.
 Tom Jenike, MD, is chief human experience officer at Novant Health, an integrated health system in North Carolina.
 (Love the title.)
 He began our interview describing an initiative at his organization that focuses on building resiliency in clinicians.
 A dime a dozen, I thought.
 Yet another health system placating frontline physicians and nurses with stress reduction techniques.

 But within the span of the call, I changed my mind about the relationship between individual and systems solutions.
 Why?
 Because of the results—not just the engagement and satisfaction outcomes, but the culture and systems changes that the initiative has catalyzed.